 In January 2020, the Company settled a mutual suit against a former officer and shareholder accusing each the other of various actions.
 As part of this settlement, the Company agreed to repurchase the entire shareholding stake of the former officer for \$80,000.
-During the year ended December 31, 2021, the Company owed an additional \$24,000, in which \$16,000 was paid in the first quarter of 2022 and \$8,000 is included in accrued expenses as of March 31, 2022.
-This additional amount will be fully paid in the second quarter of 2022.
+During the year ended December 31, 2021, the Company owed an additional \$24,000, all of which was paid during the first half of 2022.